Class 220 testing and operations

 During 2001 and 2002 the class 220 Voyagers underwent test and commissioning running on the Monk Bretton branch near Wakefield and on the East Coast Main Line (ECML).

-The class 220 units were built by Bombardier at their Horbury (Wakefield) and Bruges (Belgium) plants and consisted of 4 cars each having an underslung 750HP Cummins engine with alternator and two longitudinally mounted traction motors driving one axle on each bogie via final drives and cardan shafts.
+The class 220 units were built by Bombardier at their Horbury (Wakefield) and Bruges (Belgium) plants and consisted of 4 cars each having an underslung 750HP Cummins QSK19 engine with alternator and two longitudinally mounted traction motors driving one axle on each bogie via final drives and cardan shafts.
 The units also featured rheostatic and friction braking.

 Serco staff were involved with all the initial test running under a specially written Class 220 Railway Safety Case on the Monk Bretton branch and the ECML.
-The units were delivered by rail to Crofton Depot which used to be a track assembly depot.
+The units were delivered by rail from Horbury to Crofton Depot which used to be a track assembly depot.
 Bombardier spent a lot of money upgrading the facility with two portable train sheds and pit roads, Portakabins etc.

 Serco undertook all the formal Acceptance Testing and a multitude of train operations on the class 220 fleet including commissioning runs on every unit.